databendlabs/databend/docs/doc/90-contributing/09-how-to-write-aggregate-functions.md

 An aggregate function, or aggregation function, is a function that combines values from multiple rows to form a single summary value.
 Common aggregate functions include sum, count, avg, and others.

-## How to write aggregate functions
+## How to Write an Aggregate Function

 Databend allows you to customize your own aggregate functions with Rust.
 It's not an easy way because you need to be a rustacean first.